saabgeek04/SystemsSAC/README.md

 Ideally the clamps can move independently of each other, allowing the greatest flexibility.
 This does present a problem however: how do I move all 6 (or 3 pairs of 2) at the same time, without needing
 6 individual motors?

+To solve this problem I am going to start by thinking about failure modes.
+If the Electronic controls fail, It would be ideal for them to be manually overridden